okay125/verbose-telegram/README.md

 # verbose-telegram
 *Used as a cloud markdown storehouse for studying in pku.*

-If you happen to read my notes, you are welcome to contact me by pulling or e-mailing.
+If you happen to read my notes, you are welcome to contact me through mail.I'd be willing to reply as soon as possible.

-**版权所有@范骁丁
+2059461516@qq.com

+> “we live in a twilight world”——“and there are no friends at dusk”

-Copyright @ Fan Xiaoding**
+**Copyright @ Fan Xiaoding**